 What’s the real deal with the Treadclimber?
 Bowflex is a well-respected fitness equipment company and their products tend to be well reviewed.
 If you are sure you want to invest the money in a machine for your home, this isn’t a bad choice.
 However, numerous studies have indicated that even when people begin an exercise regimen enthusiastically it can be difficult to maintain.
 Which is why, especially considering the cost, we are hesitant to give it a full endorsement.

 If the time has come to jump start your metabolism, you may want to check out a dietary supplement that has proven ingredients that are backed by scientific research to help you lose weight.
 Supplements can be used in conjunction with a moderate diet and exercise in order to accelerate results even further, which may help keep you motivated to stay on track.

-Among the best products we’ve seen in 2016 is one called Leptigen.
+Among the best products we’ve seen this year is one called Leptigen.
 It has a formula with four key ingredients that have been demonstrated in clinical research to help magnify fat loss and amplify metabolism.
 We didn’t see any evidence of negative consumer experiences but we did not numerous people sharing their excellent results.

 The company that makes Leptigen is so secure in the efficacy of their product that they have begun offering a Special Trial Offer, which gives us even more confidence.

 Previous Treadclimber Review (Updated September 8, 2014):